5 Gentle and Safe Finger Exercises in a Wrist Cast

 So you broke your wrist or perhaps sustained another type of injury that requires a wrist cast, such as a sprain or strain.
 There can be several reasons why you have a cast or splint on your wrist.

 Many times it comes with an embarrassing story.
 It’s ok, your story is welcome here!
-I’ve heard everything and most of the time it is from an embarrassing trip and fall, These type of injuries happen more often than you know.
+I’ve heard it all and most of the time there is an humiliating trip and fall, These type of injuries happen more often than you know.
 And you are probably getting lots of attention with that cast on.
 Everyone has a story to tell you about how their Uncle George broke his wrist tripping over the curb or their cousin Jane broke her wrist playing ultimate Frisbee.
 Regardless of how it happen, you are probably here because right now, it is not your wrist bothering you.
 You are here because you are experiencing more stiffness and pain in your fingers or at least want to avoid stiffness.

 One of the most common injuries is a distal radius fracture; which is a break of the large bone in your wrist near your thumb.
 With a distal radius fracture, the wrist is immobilized (basically not allowed to move) to allow healing to occur.